mostafa/xk6-kafka/README.md

  * @param   {string}    configurationJson   Serializer, deserializer and schemaRegistry configuration.
  * @param   {string}    keySchema           An optional Avro/JSONSchema schema for the key.
  * @param   {string}    valueSchema         An optional Avro/JSONSchema schema for the value.
- * @returns {string}    A string containing the error.
+ * @returns {object}    A error object.
  */
-function consumeWithConfiguration(reader: object, limit: number, configurationJson: string, keySchema: string, valueSchema: string) => string {}
+function consumeWithConfiguration(reader: object, limit: number, configurationJson: string, keySchema: string, valueSchema: string) => error {}

 /**
  * Create a topic in Kafka.
 It does nothing if the topic exists.